CHALLENGE puts theory into action by tailoring it to this land's uniquely complex needs.

 Challenge is building a joint future at three levels: positive relationships for mutual growth and empowerment on the ground, conflict transformation skills, and creative solutions.

 A Shared Society is one in which all individuals and identity-groups are treated as equals with regard to their cultural, social, political, and economic rights.
 In a Shared Society, each member enjoys a sense of belonging, stability, and security.
-Therefore, the relations between all members of society, especially in a heterogeneous one like ours, are conducive to building a general good that is greater than the sum of its parts, and each group regards others’ contributions as a gift instead of a threat.
+The relations between all members of a Shared Society become conducive to building a general good that it greater than the sum of its parts.
+As a result, each group regards the contributions of others as a gift instead of a threat.

 Conflicts are an inherent part of our lives.
-They come in different shapes and sizes - some are simple, and others more complex.
-Despite their challenges, the conflict transformation approach teaches us not to rush into quick compromises.
-We should first understand the conflict's roots causes, because if we don't address the, any “solution” will be short-lived and most probably unsustainable.
+They come in different shapes and sizes – some are simple, and others more complex.
+The conflict transformation approach teaches us not to rush into quick compromises.
+We should first understand the root causes of a conflict.
+If we don’t address these root causes, any “solution” will be short-lived and most probably unsustainable.

 A deep and sustained improvement in social relations, with mutual trust and solidarity, demands a comprehensive process of reconciliation.
 We lead facilitated meetings for reflective listening, and teach practical techniques for implementing the conflict transformation tool-kit.